benpollarduk/NetAF/docs/docfx/docs/visuals.md

 builder.DrawRectangle(0, 5, 11, 1, canopy, canopy);
 builder.DrawRectangle(5, 5, 1, 6, trunk, trunk);

-// create a frame
+// create a visual
-var frameBuilder = new ConsoleVisualFrameBuilder(new GridStringBuilder());
-var frame = frameBuilder.Build("Tree", "A visual of a tree.", builder, game.Configuration.DisplaySize);
+var visual = new Visual("Tree", "A visual of a tree.", builder);

-// display the frame in the game game.ChangeMode(new VisualMode(frame));
+// display the visual in the game game.ChangeMode(new VisualMode(visual));
 ```
 This will render the following: